ChegTech logo

 "Schedule a free consultation" for personal injury and other contingency-fee work, where consultation is free.
 For hourly or flat-fee practice areas, "Request a fee quote" or "Schedule a paid consultation" sets the expectation honestly.
 Free-consultation framing on hourly practice areas backfires on the call.
 See pricing →

-Ready to talk about your law firm site?
+Ready to talk about your Law Firm project?